An ideal learning environment.

 Overland partners with professional teachers who typically hold a masters in English or Education and taught or currently teach at the middle school or high school level.
 Many of our teachers have previously taught the Writing & Hiking New England class, and they create a supportive, fun environment for students to flourish as writers.
 Possible teachers include:

-Sean Keogh has taught Middle and High School English for 13 years.
+Sean Keogh has taught middle and high school English for 14 years.
 He is currently the head of the English Department at BART Charter School in Adams, Massachusetts.
-He received his BA in English at the University of Maryland and his MA in English at the University of Montana.
+He received his B.A. in English at the University of Maryland and his M.A. in English at the University of Montana.
 In Missoula, he participated in a National Writer’s Project.
-This will be his second summer as a Writing & Hiking New England instructor.
+This will be his third summer as a Writing & Hiking New England instructor.

 - What is the weather like on Writing & Hiking New England?